ninanung/Vue-practice/README.md

 __vuex-addressbook :__ Last practice project for Vuex module.
 Content is same with axiosAddressBook file but not eventbus -> store.
 So not much to talk about.
 _!!Notice!!_ - In some components, i use v-model to change store's state directly.
 But this is not a good code.
 So first make change component's data and then do to state is right form.
 To block this, in index.js file's vuex objext write 'strict: true'.

+__router-example :__ Vue-router practice webpack-simple project.
+Same content with dynamic component example but made by vue-router.
+I think it is similar with react.js router. <router-link> make <a> tag and <router-view> show component.